ministryofjustice/vis-prototype/source/getting-compensation.md

 title: Getting compensation
 ---

-You may be eligible for compensation if you were the victim of the crime, a close relative of someone who died because of a crime, or someone who witnessed the most serious types of crime.
+You may be eligible for compensation if you are a:

+- victim of the crime
+- close relative of someone who died because of a crime
+- witness of a serious crime

 The first place to look for compensation is normally insurance policies.
 These may be your own insurance policies - particularly if you were victim of a property crime such as theft or vandalism.
 If you know the person who committed the crime you may be able to make a claim against their insurance policies.